lubochka/keshet-test/README.md

          │            Local-Queue            │
          │    (Simple Event Queue :3002)     │
          └───────────────────────────────────┘
+## Service Responsibilities

+### fake-auth
+**Authentication microservice.**
+Provides login functionality with mock credentials, issues JWT tokens, and exposes a `/validate` endpoint for verifying those tokens.
+Used for securing access to other services via `Authorization` headers.

+### fake-priority
+**Mock external ERP API (e.g., Priority ERP).**
+Simulates an external system by exposing endpoints to:
+- Fetch all or filtered invoices (`/invoices?updatedSince=...`)
+- Retrieve individual invoice data (`/invoices/:id`)
+- Download invoice PDF files (`/invoices/:id/pdf`)

+### local-queue
+**Minimal in-memory event queue.**
+Acts as a placeholder for systems like RabbitMQ or Redis Streams.
+Allows event-based architecture: services push and consume invoice update events without direct coupling.

+### worker-priority
+**Poller worker for syncing invoices from fake-priority.**
+Periodically checks `fake-priority` for new or updated invoices and sends those events to `local-queue` for downstream processing.

+### worker-prisma
+**Queue consumer and database updater.**
+Listens for invoice events from `local-queue` and updates the internal database by calling `prisma-service`.

+### prisma-service
+**Database microservice with Prisma.**
+Responsible for data persistence and queries.
+Exposes endpoints to:
+- Filter and paginate invoices
+- Upsert (insert/update) invoices into the database

+### api-gateway
+**Client-facing unified API.**
+Acts as a secure API Gateway:
+- Verifies JWTs via `fake-auth`
+- Routes invoice read/write requests to `prisma-service`
+- Proxies PDF requests to `fake-priority`

+Clients interact only with this service.

 - **Fake-Auth**: (3000) Auth microservice, issues and validates JWTs.
 - **API Gateway**: (3006) Handles all client requests, validates JWT via Fake-Auth, proxies to internal services.